nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The check command allows the user to compare their expenditure with their budget.
 The user can either check with the total expenditure using the `check` command, or provide an optional field to filter their comparison.

-The sequence diagram for check can be observed as follows.
+The sequence diagram for `check` without parameters can be observed as follows.
 <p align="center">
     <img src="team/images/checkCommand.png">
     <br/>
     <i>Figure 9: UML diagram of check command </i>
 </p>

+The UML diagrams for `check` with dates as the filter (eg. `check y/2023` or `check y/03-04-2023`) are the same but with slightly different method name, thus the above can accurately represent the check commands.

 ### 4.10.
 Show Rates Command